Packers sign OL Elgton Jenkins to 4-year contract extension

 Jenkins primarily plays left guard, but he took over at left tackle for eight games last season to fill in for the injured David Bakhtiari.
 Jenkins played only those eight games last season before a torn anterior cruciate ligament knocked him out for the remainder of the year.

-”It obviously took him a little bit to get going I would say this year, which is to be expected, but he’s gotten better and better and better,” LaFleur said. ”I think you’ve seen that as of late.
+“It obviously took him a little bit for him going I would say this year, which is to be expected, but he’s gotten better and better and better,” LaFleur said.
+“I think you’ve seen that as of late.
 Each and every week, he seems to get a little bit better.”

 Jenkins has 33 career starts at left guard, eight at left tackle, six at right tackle and three at center.
 His performance on the line helped the Packers win three straight NFC North titles from 2019-21.